codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 You may want to have a call with the customer to make sure they successfully connecting their accounting platform.
 See our checklist for recommended best practices.

-:::note Call checklist
+:::tip Call checklist

 To prepare your customer for the call, let them know that:

-- They will receive an information request email from `noreply@codat.io` that includes the link they'll need to follow.
+- They will receive an information request email from `noreply@codat.io` with a link they'll need to follow.
 - They will need to have Administrator access or equivalent within their accounting platform.
 - They will need to share their screen with you during the call.